kristerkari/react-native-css-modules/README.md

 * [Install Typescript types that are compatible with React Native CSS modules](https://github.com/kristerkari/react-native-types-for-css-modules#installation)
 * [Use CSS modules with Typescript or use CSS and Sass in the same project](docs/multiple-transformers.md)
 * [Setup Web compatibility for React Native CSS modules](docs/web-compatibility.md)

+## Special thanks

+The idea for React Native CSS modules comes from these projects that have made a lot of work for supporting CSS and CSS modules in React Native: [css-to-react-native](https://github.com/styled-components/css-to-react-native) and [react-native-sass-classname](https://github.com/daniloster/react-native-sass-classname).
+A big thanks to them!